 Because it’s automated it occurs without hesitation or friction.
 Since you are making tiny changes you never notice the 1% which means there is no struggle to put the amount aside.
 What you never receive you never miss.

 The key is to make the funds impossible to access so that you are never tempted to spend them.
 You can use these funds to invest in stocks, bonds, mutual funds, or overtime in real estate or other diverse assets.
 It could also be worth learning how to invest in blockchain.
 The key is to have a stockpile of wealth separate from your main income source.

 This process works for both employees and business owners and ensures wealth over time.

 Author: Rocky Lalvani, MBA, EA is a wealth coach who helps small businesses put Profit First to ensure business growth and creating the life of your dreams.
 He works with successful business owners to create harmony between their life and business.
 Ricky blogs at Richer Soul.

 5. Develop a Wealth-Oriented Mindset

 My number one tip for building long-term wealth is changing your mindset.
 Everything starts there because you are the only one holding you back.
-Sure you need to pay off debt, manage your money better, and make saving automatic BUT you really have to believe you can do it and that it’s worth it.
+Sure you need to pay off debt (like credit cards and title loans), manage your money better, and make saving automatic BUT you really have to believe you can do it and that it’s worth it.